 Note: Disputes will not be arbitrated on the playing field in the presence of our children -- see your League President.
-The manner in which a dispute is addressed will be considered by the Rules Infraction Committee as it addresses any matter brought before it and that conduct may itself be considered and addressed by the Rules Infraction Committee.
+The manner in which a dispute is addressed will be considered by the Rules Infraction Committee in addressing any matter brought before it.

-- 1.6 Division Determination League Presidents, subject to the opinion of the Sport Commissioner, have discretion regarding the appropriate structure for their particular league.
-Generally, leagues with less than ten (10) teams will be formed into a single division; leagues with ten (10) and less than nineteen (19) teams will be divided into two (2) divisions.
-Leagues with nineteen (19) or greater teams will be divided into three (3) or more divisions.
+1.6 Division Determination - Leagues with less than ten (10) teams will be formed into a single division; leagues with ten (10) and less than nineteen (19) teams will be divided into two (2) divisions.
+Leagues with nineteen (19) or greater teams will be divided into three (3) divisions.
 Beginning with the third grade, teams may be placed in divisions based on the League President's assessment of the relative abilities of the respective teams (i.e., seeding may be allowed in those grades).
-For all other grades, divisions shall be assigned randomly (without effort to seed teams). - 1.7 Playoffs/Championships Division organization and playoff format will be furnished to each coach prior to the first league game.
-League Presidents, subject to the opinion of the Sport Commissioner, have discretion as to the structure of any league championship playoff.
-Generally, the maximum number of teams eligible to participate in the playoffs from any league will be the lesser of 50% of the total teams in the division or eight (8).
+For all other grades, divisions shall be assigned randomly (i.e., no seeding will be allowed).

+1.7 Playoffs/Championships - Division organization and playoff format will be furnished to each coach prior to the first league game.
+The maximum number of teams eligible to participate in the playoffs from any league will be the lesser of 50% of the total teams in the division or eight (8).
 The minimum number of teams to participate will be four (4).

 At the end of the regular season, teams will advance to the playoffs based on wonloss records.
 In the event of identical standings of two or more teams, the team selected will be based upon "who-beat-who" during the regular season.
-If a tie still exists, then "least runs allowed" during the regular season, will be used to determine division representation and seeding in the playoffs.
+If a tie still exists, then "least runs allowed" during the regular season, will be used to determine division representation in the playoffs.
 If two or more teams are tied for more than one playoff spot, this procedure will be repeated after the team qualifying for the first spot is determined.
 Any remaining ties will be broken by a coin toss conducted by the League President and/or the Deputy or Sport Commissioner.
 These methods of breaking a tie will be used for all playoff formats.

-- 1.8 Awards It is the policy of SVAA to present awards based on won-loss standings as set forth below. - 1.8.1 All Leagues (Except T-Ball) Awards will be presented to the regular season division champion(s).
+1.8 Awards - It is the policy of SVAA to present awards based on won-loss standings.

+1.8.1 All Leagues (Except T-Ball) - Awards will be presented to the regular season division champion(s).
 For the purpose of awards the division champion will be determined by won-loss record and head-to-head competition only.
 In the event of a tie for division champions, co-champion awards will be presented.

 Playoff awards will be presented to: 1) Tournament Winner and 2) Tournament Finalist (runner-up).
 A regular season "division winner" that becomes a "tournament winner" will receive the "Tournament Winner" award only.
-A regular season "division winner" that does not become a "tournament winner" will receive either the "division winner" or the "tournament finalist" award as selected by the head coach of that team.
-No team will receive more than one award in any season for competition in an SVAA League.
+A regular season "division winner" that does not become a "tournament winner" will receive the "division winner" award.
+No team will receive more than one award for competition in an SVAA League.

-- 1.8.2 Sportsmanship At the discretion of the League President, a sportsmanship award may be given in each league.
+1.8.2 Sportsmanship - At the discretion of the League President, a sportsmanship award may be given in each league.
 Determination for this award will be the responsibility of the League President.
 The League President may solicit opinions from the participating coaches.
-As an alternative to a team sportsmanship award, the League President may elect to allow each team to select one player to receive a sportsmanship award. - 1.8.3 Other Awards No other awards may be given in the name of SVAA.
+As an alternative to a team sportsmanship award, the League President may elect to allow each team to select one player to receive a sportsmanship award.

+1.8.3 Other Awards - No other awards may be given in the name of SVAA.

-1.9 Fall Baseball Season
+Fall Baseball Season